-In the interest of providing context to our process and solutions, it is important for you to know our firm’s core investment beliefs and strategies.
+In the interest of providing context to our financial survival process and solutions, it is important for you to know our firm’s core investment beliefs and strategies.
 To start, we don’t believe in market timing, superior security selection and we don’t prescribe to Wall Street’s main street ideas.
-Our institutional approach is based on the fact that your allocation to cash, stocks and bonds represents 90-plus percent of the variations of your portfolio’s return (Modern Portfolio Theory research conducted by Brinson, Beebower and Hood demonstrated this).
+Our institutional approach is based on the fact that your allocation to cash, stocks and bonds represents 90-plus percent of the variations of your portfolio’s return (Modern Portfolio Theory research conducted by Brinson, Beebower, and Hood demonstrated this).

-Furthermore, we utilize indextype investments and to a lesser degree active (money managers, etc.) investments since research indicates that active management is expensive and in many cases underperforms indexes, when evaluated based on after-tax returns.
+Furthermore, we utilize index type investments and to a lesser degree active (money managers, etc.) investments since research indicates that active management is expensive and in many cases underperforms indexes when evaluated based on after-tax returns.
 We are also constantly looking for non-stock-market-correlated investments to reduce volatility.
-All in all, we strive to minimize fees, expenses and taxes since doing so provides you, if all things are equal, more money in your pockets (i.e., a higher rate of return).
+All in all, we strive to minimize fees, expenses, and taxes since doing so provides you, if all things are equal, more money in your pockets (i.e., a higher rate of return).

 Research by Dalbar and Morningstar (as discussed in our May 2008 article) proved that investors destroyed their rates of returns due to buying high and selling low, the opposite of what smart investing dictates.

 Here is how we apply this methodology.
 When the markets are up and clients are asking what investment is next, since that’s what their neighbors and colleagues are doing, we bring them back to one of the following questions.

-Would you like to improve your current lifestyle by taking a Queen Mary II cruise across the Atlantic with your children, making a trip to Sidney to visit an old aunt or buying a vacation home by the casinos in South Lake Tahoe for the family to enjoy during ski season?
-Maybe you would prefer to help your grandchildren pay Stanford’s tuition, start a business or buy their first home.
+Would you like to improve your current lifestyle by taking a Queen Mary II cruise across the Atlantic with your children, making a trip to Sidney to visit an old aunt, or buying a vacation home by the casinos in South Lake Tahoe for the family to enjoy during ski season?
+Maybe you would prefer to help your grandchildren pay Stanford’s tuition, start a business, or buy their first home.
 Or maybe you have achieved tremendous success and wish to make a difference by gifting to the Cancer Society or your favorite charity.

 We encourage you to dream and imagine the best life you can live now, based on the nest egg you have.
-As a result of this process you decide to take money out of investments for your most precious desires.
+As a result of this process, you decide to take money out of investments for your most precious desires.
 Wait one minute!
 Do you see what just happened?
-We just asked you to take money out of the portfolio while things are up, the opposite of what your instinct, Wall Street and your golf buddies told you to do.
+We just asked you to take money out of the portfolio while things are up, the opposite of what your instinct, Wall Street, and your golf buddies told you to do.

 Money is but a tool.
-How we help you utilize this tool is critical to your life goals, financial success and lifestyle.
-In our process we removed you from the devastating emotional inclination which causes many investors to fail.
-As a result you sold while the markets are up, which is exactly what you are supposed to do!
+How we help you utilize this tool is critical to your life goals, financial success, and lifestyle.
+In our process, we removed you from the devastating emotional inclination which causes many investors to fail.
+As a result, you sold while the markets are up, which is exactly what you are supposed to do!

 As you can see, rebalancing takes money out of investment classes that have gained and allocates them to categories that have underperformed; leading you to invest intelligently (i.e., sell high and buy low).

-Traditional financial planning projects your investments growing at a set percentage rate of 6, 8, 10 or 12, and therefore it assumes you have absolutely no investing risk (ridiculous), to show you a great future.
+Traditional financial planning projects your investments growing at a set percentage rate of 6, 8, 10, or 12, and therefore it assumes you have absolutely no investing risk (ridiculous), to show you a great future.
 It also assumes a set rate of inflation and a set rate of spending for the rest of your life (ridiculous)!
-When was the last time the markets, your income and inflation were exactly the same year after year?
+When was the last time the markets, your income, and inflation were exactly the same year after year?

-This results in wealth management decisions which account for real-life events and are focused on achieving goals without unnecessary risk to investments or lifestyle.
+This results in wealth management decisions that account for real-life events and are focused on achieving goals without unnecessary risk to investments or lifestyle.
 You deserve honest advice and planning and should demand this from your adviser.C

 Authors Haitham “Hutch” Ashoo and Christopher Snyder are partners at Pillar Financial Services Inc. in Walnut Creek.
 Ashoo is founder, president and CEO.
-Reach them at PFS@PillarOnline.com or 925-356-6780.
+Reach them at 800.669.6780.